 Course fees are published on the university website and payable to the student's college at the start of the course.
-Part-time MSc students pay six terms of fees in total, at 50% of the full time fees.
-Part-time students therefore pay the equivalent of three terms of full-time fees.
+MSc students pay three terms of fees in total.

 Fees are charged whether or not the student is working in Oxford.
 Fees are not charged if the student status is formally suspended by the Graduate Studies Committee.